LandRegistry/govuk-frontend-flask/README.md

 ### HTTP security headers

-Uses [Flask Talisman](https://github.com/GoogleCloudPlatform/flask-talisman) to set HTTP headers that can help protect against a few common web application security issues.

-- Forces all connections to `https`, unless running with debug enabled.
+- Forces all connections to `https`.
 - Enables [HTTP Strict Transport Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security).
 - Sets Flask's session cookie to `secure`, so it will never be set if your application is somehow accessed via a non-secure connection.
 - Sets Flask's session cookie to `httponly`, preventing JavaScript from being able to access its content.